rails/rails/guides/source/active_record_callbacks.md

       throw :abort if still_active?
    end
 end

 User.first.destroy # => false
 ```

-Additionally, it will raise a `ActiveRecord::RecordNotDestroyed` when calling
+However, it will raise an `ActiveRecord::RecordNotDestroyed` when calling
 `destroy!`.

 ```ruby
 User.first.destroy! # => raises an ActiveRecord::RecordNotDestroyed
 ```

+In addition to the behaviors mentioned, it's important to note that when `throw :abort` is called in a `before_* callback` (such as `before_save`, `before_create`, or `before_update`), it will raise an `ActiveRecord::RecordNotSaved` exception.
+This exception indicates that the record was not saved due to the callback's interruption.
+Therefore, when using `throw :abort` in `before_*` callbacks, you should be prepared to handle the `ActiveRecord::RecordNotSaved` exception.

 Relational Callbacks
 --------------------